-My book WEEDS LIKE US vividly describes my strange childhood in Russian-occupied East Prussia following World War II.
+vividly describes my strange childhood in Russian-occupied East Prussia following World War II.
+Pictures on page 2.

-My latest book, A SINGULAR EDUCATION: A German Bachelor in New York (1964-1974), picks up my story from the moment I stepped off the boat in New York City in 1964 with just $400 to my name and no prospects.
+picks up my story from the moment I stepped off the boat in New York City in 1964 with just $400 to my name and no prospects.
 What I experienced and learned over the next ten years on my way to making myself at home in the Big Apple was, in its own way, as challenging as anything I had experienced before.
+Pictures on page 4.

 The German translation of "Weeds Like Us" is available from www.amazon.de

 Copyright © 2020 WEEDSLIKEUS.COM - All Rights Reserved.